Should you send holiday cards to recruiters?

 - Keep the note short and sweet – Wish the person a happy holiday and new year and re-express your interest in their company and keeping in touch.
 This is not the opportunity to ask a question or ask them for anything in return.
 Just a nice gesture!
 A sample note is below.

 - Snail mail it – I think electronic thank you notes are totally fine (because time is a factor) but when sending a holiday card, consider taking the snail mail approach.
-If you’re going “above and beyond” to make this type of gesture, go all the way.
+Of course, a thoughtful email is nice as well.
+As long as you’re writing a personalized note, either route can make a good impression.

 At the end of the day, put yourself into the recipients shoes and think “would I like receiving this note?”
 I certainly believe that these thoughtful and nice touches can’t hurt.
 You never know who will pin your note up at their desk and remember you exactly when the time is right in the new year!